ksu-cs-textbooks/cis526/content/x-examples/04-authentication/05-cas.md

 Most CAS servers will automatically redirect the user back to the `service` request parameter, but not all of them.
 However, this will ensure that the CAS server knows the user has logged out and will invalidate any tickets for that user.

+{{% notice note "Test CAS Server Updated" %}}

+The test CAS server was updated recently to properly redirect users back to the `service` request parameter, so you will probably no longer see the Logout page from that server in your testing.
+This should make developing and testing with that server a bit more straightforward

+{{% /notice %}}